 A revised version of AASB 119 Employee Benefits applies from reporting periods beginning on or after 1 January 2013.
 The revised AASB 119 is generally to be applied retrospectively.
 Given the Nominal Defendant's circumstances, the only implications for the Nominal Defendant are that the revised standard clarifies the concept of "termination benefits", and the recognition criteria for liabilities for termination benefits will be different.
 If termination benefits meet the timeframe criterion for "short-term employee benefits", they will be measured according to the AASB 119 requirements for "short-term employee benefits".
-Otherwise, termination benefits will need to be measured according to AASB 119 requirements for "other long-term employee benefits".
 Under the revised standard, the recognition and measurement of employer obligations for "other long-term employee benefits" will need to be accounted for according to most of the requirements for defined benefit plans.